Skip to content

 How to make Coconut Tuiles?

-• Lightly beat the egg whites with a fork in a medium bowl.
+• Lightly beat the egg whites with a fork in a medium bowl until foamy.
 Add the coconut, sugar, flour, and butter and stir together.
 Drop a level teaspoon of the mixture onto a baking sheet and flatten slightly with a spoon.
 Using a wet fork, evenly spread the mixture out so that it is very thin.
 Each cookie should be roughly 3 inches in diameter.

 Flatten the coconut mixture on the sheet pan.